Virus spreads fear through Latin America’s unruly prisons

 Perhaps the most complete testing appears to be taking place in Puerto Rio, where the Department of Corrections said Friday it will test all the nearly 9,000 inmates being held across the U.S. territory, as well as 6,000 employees, including prison guards.

 Fear of the virus itself already has proven deadly.
 There have been 23 deaths in prison riots in Colombia since the pandemic started.
-More than 1,300 inmates have escaped prisons in Brazil after a temporary release program wa scancelled due to the outbreak, and more than 1,000 have been on hunger strikes in Argentina.
+More than 1,300 inmates have escaped prisons in Brazil after a temporary release program was cancelled due to the outbreak, and more than 1,000 have been on hunger strikes in Argentina.

 All over the region, the demands are the same: protection against contagion.
 With most family visits cancelled, inmates feel exposed, vulnerable, alone — and exploited.